A Simple Recipe for Language-guided Domain Generalized Segmentation: Experiments

-\textbf{Implementation details.} Following previous works~\cite{choi2021robustnet,peng2022semantic,kim2022pin,zhao2022style,wu2022siamdoge,yang2023generalized,huang2023style,lee2022wildnet,Kim_2023_ICCV}, we adopt DeepLabv3+~\cite{chen2018encoder} as segmentation model. \mbox{ResNet-50} and \mbox{ResNet-101}~\cite{he2016deep}, initialized with CLIP pretrained weights, are used in our experiments as backbones.
+\parag{Implementation details.} Following previous works~\cite{choi2021robustnet,peng2022semantic,kim2022pin,zhao2022style,wu2022siamdoge,yang2023generalized,huang2023style,lee2022wildnet,Kim_2023_ICCV}, we adopt DeepLabv3+~\cite{chen2018encoder} as segmentation model. \mbox{ResNet-50} and \mbox{ResNet-101}~\cite{he2016deep}, initialized with CLIP pretrained weights, are used in our experiments as backbones.
+Specifically, we remove the attention pooling layer and add a randomly initialized decoder head.
 The output stride is $16$.
-All the models are trained for $40K$ iterations with a batch size of $8$.
+Single-source and multi-source models are trained respectively for $40K$ and $60K$ iterations with a batch size of $8$.
 The training images are cropped to $768\times768$.
 Stochastic Gradient Descent (SGD) with a momentum of $0.9$ and weight decay of $10^{-4}$ is used as optimizer.
 Polynomial decay with a power of $0.9$ is used, with an initial learning rate of $10^{-1}$ for the classifier and $10^{-2}$ for the backbone.
 We use color jittering and horizontal flip as data augmentation.
+Label smoothing regularization~\cite{szegedy2016rethinking} is adopted.
+For style mining, \textit{Layer1} features are divided into $9$ patches.
+Each patch is resized to $56\times56$, corresponding to the dimensions of \textit{Layer1} features for an input image of size $224\times224$ (\ie the input dimension of CLIP).
+We use ImageNet templates\footnote{\url{https://github.com/openai/CLIP/}} for each prompt.

-\textbf{Evaluation metric.} We evaluate with ean Intersection over Union (mIoU\%) of the $19$ shared semantic classes and report the average of \textbf{three runs} for each experiment.
+\parag{Evaluation metric.} We evaluate our models on the validation sets of the unseen target domains with mean Intersection over Union (mIoU\%) of the $19$ shared semantic classes.
+For each experiment, we report the average of \textit{three runs}.